nfes-org/nfes-org.github.io/_posts/2025-12-02-student-grants-delivered-for-2025.md

 He is looking for a permanent R&D position in industry, awaiting his scheduled defence.
 In the meantime, he continues developing the presented line of research started in collaboration with the Formation Evaluation Consortium at UT Austin through a DigiWells researcher grant.

 This grant is not the first one that he has received from NFES.
-Last year, Durra received [the Travel Grant](/2024/12/03/student-grants-delivered-for-2024.html) as the only PhD student from Norway to have a paper accepted for the 2024 Annual SPWLA Symposium.
+Last year, Durra received [the Travel Grant](/2024/12/03/student-grants-delivered-for-2024.html) as the only PhD student from Norway to have a paper accepted for the Stundet Contest of 2024 Annual SPWLA Symposium.